Iconic French New Wave director Jean-Luc Godard dead at 91

 Godard also launched what was to be a career-long participation in collective film projects, contributing scenes to “The Seven Deadly Sins” along with directors such as Claude Chabrol and Roger Vadim.
 He also worked with Ugo Gregoretti, Pier Paolo Pasolini and Roberto Rossellini on the Italian movie “Let’s Have a Brainwash,” with Godard’s scenes portraying a disturbing post-apocalypse world.

-Godard harbored a life-long sympathy for various forms of socialism depicted in films ranging from the early 1970s to early 1990s.
-In December 2007 he was honored by the European Film Academy with a lifetime achievement award.
+Godard harbored a life-long sympathy for various forms of socialism depicted in films from the early 1970s to the 1990s.

+Some of the world cinema’s greatest directors counted Godard’s boundary-breaking work as an influence, including Quentin Tarantino, Bernardo Bertolucci, Brian De Palma and Jonathan Demme.

 Godard took potshots at Hollywood over the years.